-Conservation and Survey Division, School of Natural Resources, University of Nebraska-Lincoln, Lincoln, Nebraska, 68588, USA.
+Conservation and Survey Division, School of Natural Resources, University of Nebraska-Lincoln, Lincoln, Nebraska 68588, USA

-Eolian sediments cover vast areas of the North American midcontinent beyond the Wisconsin (marine oxygen isotope stages 3 and 2) glacial border (fig. 1-1) and contain a record of cratonic sedimentation spanning the Cenozoic Era.
-An increasing interest in eolian sediments and associated soils as climate proxies has spurred several recent studies of Quaternary loess and eolian sand in the region (Muhs et al., 1999; Arbogast and Muhs, 2000; Mason and Kuzila, 2000; Muhs and Bettis, 2000; Mason, 2001; Forman et al., 1992; Forman and Pierson, 2002; Loope and Swinehart, 2000; Mason et al., 2003).
-Loess, eolian sand, and volcanic ash deposits provide direct records of atmospheric circulation that can be used to test atmospheric general circulation models (Muhs et al., 1999; Muhs and Bettis, 2000), and buried soils within eolian sequences provide detailed records of environmental change spanning time intervals of centuries to glacial-interglacial cycles.
-A proliferation of studies over the last two decades have given us an appreciation of the dynamic nature of eolian landscapes, and the complex linkages among geologic, climatic, and biotic systems in the history of the US midcontinent's eolian systems.
+Eolian sediments cover vast areas of the North American midcontinent (fig. 1-1) and contain a record of cratonic sedimentation spanning the Cenozoic Era.
+An increasing interest in eolian sediments and associated soils as climate proxies has spurred several recent studies of Quaternary loess and eolian sand in the region (Muhs et al., 1999; Arbogast and Muhs, 2000; Mason and Kuzila, 2000; Muhs and Bettis, 2000; Mason, 2001; Forman et al., 1992; Forman and Pierson, 2002; Loope and Swinehart, 2000; Mason, Jacobs, Hanson, et al., 2003).
+Loess, eolian sand, and volcanic ash deposits provide direct records of atmospheric circulation that can be used to test atmospheric general circulation models (Muhs et al., 1999; Muhs and Bettis, 2000), and buried soils within eolian sequences provide detailed records of environmental change spanning time intervals of centuries to glacialinterglacial cycles.
+A proliferation of studies over the last two decades have given us an appreciation of the dynamic nature of eolian landscapes, and the complex linkages among geologic, climatic, and biotic systems in the history of the United States' midcontinent's eolian systems.

 On this trip, we will visit loess localities in western Iowa and eastern Nebraska (fig. 1-1).
 The thick loess bordering the Missouri River valley has a long history of investigation dating back to the late 1800's.
 Recent studies at several localities have yielded new insights on several aspects of the region's loess and eolian record, most notably the chronology and sources of the loess.
-Some of the data in this guidebook are derived from previous studies reported in Bettis et al. (2003), and some are presented here for the first time.
+Some of the data in this guidebook are derived from previous studies reported in Bettis, Mason, et al. (2003), and some are presented here for the first time.